fortrabbit/docs/14.tips/ssh-keys.md

 ### Deploy keys

 In certain scenarios, you may want to grant someone or something access to an App without creating a new Account.
 For these purposes, you can use App-only keys that are separate from any Account on fortrabbit.
-The App-only keys are managed via the Dashboard with the Apps.
+The App-only keys are managed via the dashboard with the app environments.
 Adding and removing such keys follows the same concepts as described above. -->

 ## Specify a different key than the default